Organizers

 Among the attendees figured former South African President Willem De Klerk, former President Mikhail Gorbachev, former President of Poland and leader of Solidarity Lech Walesa, the Dalai Lama, Northern Irish peace activist and Article 9 Campaign supporter Mairead Corrigan Maguire, US leader of the international campaign to ban landmines Jody Williams, Iranian human rights campaigner Shirin Ebadi, former Director General of the International Atomic Energy Agency Mohamed El Baradei, as well as representatives from Laureate organizations including the United Nations, Amnesty International, the International Panel on Climate Change, International Physicians for the Prevention of Nuclear War (IPPNW), the International Peace Bureau, Medecins sans Frontieres, the Red Cross and more.

-9 of Japan's constitution at several occasions.
-Mairead Maguire thanked "the Japanese people who have shown to the world that it is possible to move from militarism to peace (...) for the inspiration of
+Some Laureates, like Jody Williams and Mairead Maguire referred directly to Article 9 of Japan's constitution at several occasions.
+Mairead Maguire thanked "the Japanese people who have shown to the world that it is possible to move from militarism to peace (...) for the inspiration of Article 9 in their Constitution, which rejects war and Nuclear weapons."

 Others addressed the issue in general terms.
 For example, President Gorbachev stated "[m]ilitarism, the painful legacy of the twentieth century, which in the past repeatedly brought our planet to the brink of disaster, must be forever relegated to the past, while the principle of peaceful settlement of disputes must become the imperative norm of international relations."